-- 16.68 During the early medieval period the area in which the study area lies was located near the border between the Anglo-Saxon kingdom of Mercia and the Welsh kingdom of Powys to the west.
+16.71 During the early medieval period the area in which the study area lies was located near the border between the Anglo-Saxon kingdom of Mercia and the Welsh kingdom of Powys to the west.
 Two earthworks, Offa's Dyke (OA5, 7, 14) and Wat's Dyke (OA25, 51, 142, 158), each comprising a bank with a ditch on the western side, are believed to be defences constructed by the Mercians to define the western boundary of their territory.
 The proposed route crosses Offa's Dyke near Pentrebychan, where there is a break in the Dyke through which Pentrebychan Brook and the B5426 Smithy Lane pass (OA14).
 The proposed route crosses Wat's Dyke at two locations.
 South of Black Brook Bridge (OA25) it crosses a section of the earthwork that is a Scheduled Monument, and at the top of the east side of the valley of the River Ceiriog it crosses a much reduced earthwork (OA51) that was confirmed as being part of the dyke in 2003 by investigations associated with the Overton to Chirk gas pipeline.
 Further south, a section of the Dyke emerging from the northern edge of Old Oswestry Hill Fort crosses the edge of the 1 km study area.
-(OA 158). - 16.69 Cadwgan Hall Mound, which lies just outside the northern end of the study area, has been suggested as a possible motte, part of an earthwork and timber castle constructed by the Normans in the years following the Conquest.
-However this identification is not certain and it has also been interpreted as a barrow or a natural feature.
+(OA 158).

-- 16.70 Little evidence survives for activity dating from the remainder of the medieval period, although several timber buildings survive in the Study Area from the later part of the period.
+- 16.72 Cadwgan Hall Mound, which lies just outside the northern end of the study area, has been suggested as a possible motte, part of an earthwork and timber castle constructed by the Normans in the years following the Conquest.
+However this identification is not certain and it has also been interpreted as a barrow or a natural feature. - 16.73 Little evidence survives for activity dating from the remainder of the medieval period, although several timber buildings survive in the Study Area from the later part of the period.
 The only building within the Study Area identified as definitely having medieval origins is Plas Wiggin farmhouse (OA A18), a Grade II Listed building that has seen considerable later remodelling.
 The Grade II Esclusham Hall (OA12) probably dates to the late 15th or early 16th century, but was remodelled in 1677 with the insertion of an upper floor over the hall and the partial reconstruction of the external walls.
 Crab Mill, Ruabon (OA44) was originally a cruck framed house, now surviving within a 19th century reconstruction.
-It is Listed Grade II. - 16.71 Two fields within the study area have names that suggest that they were formerly the locations of crosses during the medieval period, although neither cross survives.
+It is Listed Grade II. - 16.74 Two fields within the study area have names that suggest that they were formerly the locations of crosses during the medieval period, although neither cross survives.
 These are Cae'r Groes, Talwrn (OA8), situated at the northern end of the study area, and Cae Gosper, Diinlle Isaf (OA42).
-The latter is thought to be the Capel Kollen mentioned in a 1620 survey and traditionally the site of a cross or chapel. - 16.72 An earthwork enclosure near Ddôl (OA49) may also be of medieval date, but could be more recent, and the areas of ridge and furrow earthworks within the Study Area all appear to be too narrow and slight to be of medieval date, and are more likely to be post-medieval.
-This evidence would indicate that the Study Area was only sparsely settled during the medieval period, and that agriculture here may have been pastoral rather than arable at this time.
+The latter is thought to be the Capel Kollen mentioned in a 1620 survey and traditionally the site of a cross or chapel. - 16.75 An earthwork enclosure near Ddôl (OA49) may also be of medieval date, but could be more recent, and the areas of ridge and furrow earthworks within the Study Area all appear to be too narrow and slight to be of medieval date, and are more likely to be post-medieval.
+This evidence would indicate that the Study Area was only sparsely settled during the medieval period, and that agriculture here may have been pastoral rather than arable at this time. - 16.76 Immediately north-west of New Ifton Farm the route crosses a large area of former field boundaries and trackways, (OA 1504-1534) newly identified by the Shropshire HER.
+These features are of uncertain but potentially medieval or perhaps more likely post-medieval date.